precice/elastictube1d/README.md

 ## Running the Simulation

-Before you start: A working known combination for the input parameters is N=100, tau = 0.01, kappa = 100.
-Other parameters like the simulation's end time, you can modify them in the precice-config.xml.

 ### C++

 Open two separate terminals and start each participant by calling the respective run script.